 DRAMA & SHORTS

-A collection of three experimental shorts shot in southern Spain, in and near the city of Jerez de la Frontera: Two Streets & Adela (Dos Calles y una Chica), Tone Poem with Hang Drum (Poema en 4 dimensiones con hang drum), and Her (Ella).
+Three experimental shorts shot in the city of Jerez de la Frontera (SPAIN): Two Streets & Adela (Dos Calles y una Chica), Tone Poem with Hang Drum (Poema en 4 dimensiones con hang drum), and Her (Ella).

---Tone Poem with Hang Drum tells the story created in the filmmaker's mind as she listens to haunting musical improvisations played by a young Israeli musician.
+--Tone Poem with Hang Drum tells the story created in the filmmaker's mind as she listened to haunting musical improvisations played by a young Israeli musician.

---Her (not to be confused with the later feature-length film called Her) is a 5-minute experimental film about the street, the flower, and the man.
+--Her is a 5-minute experimental film about the street, the flower, and the man.

 Ma's first drama, shot in Spain, stars Antonio de la Malena as Luis, with supporting actors Luis de la Tota, Nicolás Montoya and others.

-Antonio de la Malena's double album of flamenco singing (cante), Para ti mi cante… includes 16 tracks for a full two hours of very fine, traditional flamenco.
-De la Malena has twice been awarded the prize Best Singer in the prestigious annual Flamenco Festival in Jerez de la Frontera, Spain.
-He tours extensively and has sung solos on every continent except for Australia and Antartica.
+Antonio de la Malena's double album of flamenco singing (cante), Para ti mi cante… for 16 tracks for two hours of fine, traditional flamenco.
+De la Malena has twice been awarded the prize Best Singer in the Flamenco Festival in Jerez de la Frontera, Spain.
+He tours and has sung solo on every continent except for Australia and Antartica.